CHICAGO — If the neighborhood high school in Chicago isn't dead, it's on life-support.

 But charter schools often have aggressive marketing efforts aimed at attracting students, something traditional CPS schools have only begun recently and on a limited basis.

-Wells' Rituparna Raichoudhuri, though, believes the system has hurt equality in the system, not enhanced it as CPS argues.
+Wells' Rituparna Raichoudhuri, though, believes the system has hurt equality, not enhanced it as CPS argues.

-But she added, "the prevalence of choice that we have in Chicago has been a detrimental force toward racial and income level separation in our city."
+"The prevalence of choice that we have in Chicago has been a detrimental force toward racial and income level separation in our city," she said.

 White students are less likely to attend their neighborhood schools, but do enroll at selective enrollment schools, for example.
 Just 10.2 percent of students at neighborhood high schools are white, compared with 23.5 percent of the population at selective-enrollment high schools like Whitney Young and Walter Payton.